emilan21/mac_convertor/README.md

 ## Summary

-Converts standard notation mac address to HP notation mac address.
+Converts mac addresses from one format to another.
+Can take mac addresses from the cli or from a file.